-Everything That You Need in Order to Build and Properly Optimize a WordPress Website
+Everything That You Need in Order to Build and Optimize a WordPress Website

-Many resources recommended here, especially at the plugins part, will be free, so even people that are on a tight budget can build and launch a properly optimized website!
+Most WordPress resources recommended here, especially at the plugins part, will have free versions, so even people that are on a tight budget can create and launch a properly optimized WordPress website!

 “Free” doesn’t mean that they’ll be less powerful, though.
-Most great plugins come free (e.g. WooCommerce, iThemes Security, W3 Total Cache, etc.), which you can also upgrade if you need some extra features, but most of you won’t.
-We’ve been using them ourselves for years, and we’ve only got positive results.
+Most great plugins come with free versions (e.g. WooCommerce, iThemes Security, W3 Total Cache, etc.), which you can upgrade if you need some extra cool features.
+I’ve been using them myself for years, and I’ve only got positive results.

 So, with the WordPress resources that I’m going to recommend here, you can rest assured that you’ll be properly set up.